Gridlock 0.3.53 - Available Now

 Gridlock provides an easy-to-use abstraction for using a number of grid based controllers from either inside M4L or standalone in a Max application.
 All communications (to and from each supported device) are handled for you and a consistent message spec is provided for talking to each physical device.

 Initially developed for the Launchpad, supported platforms are growing.
-Launchpad S, Launchpad Mini and Ableton Push are supported for both Max and M4L, QuNeo is currently supported in Max, and a number of Livid controllers are in development.
-For tablet users, Lemur and TouchOSC are fully supported and Mira will be landing in the not too distant future.
+Launchpad S, Launchpad Mini and Ableton Push are supported for both Max and M4L, as are the Livid Base/Base II and OhmRGB, and the Launch Control family.
+QuNeo is currently supported in Max, and for tablet users, Lemur and TouchOSC are fully supported and Mira will be landing in the not too distant future.

 The target market for this product is two-fold: